Vortex structure in a $d$-wave superconductor obtained by a confinement transition from the pseudogap metal: Discussion

-Our analysis should be contrasted with numerous earlier studies \cite{Ting01,Demler02,Ogata03,Ting03,BBBSS1,Schmid_2010,Agterberg15,Kivelson18,Pepin20,Hirschfeld20,TKLee23} in which the vortex core is described directly in terms of multiple gauge-invariant order parameters, including superconductivity, pair and charge density waves.
-In such approaches, the normal state above $T_c$ is presumed to be amenable to be a description in a theory of these fluctuating orders.
+Our analysis should be contrasted with numerous earlier studies \cite{Ting01,Demler02,Ogata03,Ting03,BBBSS1,Schmid_2010,Agterberg15,Kivelson18,Pepin20,Hirschfeld20,TKLee23,Ghosal02,Ghosal24,Datta2023} in which the vortex core is described directly in terms of multiple SU(2) gauge-invariant order parameters, including superconductivity, pair and charge density waves.
+In such approaches, the normal state above $T_c$ is presumed to be amenable to be a description in a theory of these fluctuating orders, but in the explicit computations the state without any order parameters is a large Fermi surface Fermi liquid.
 We have instead assumed that the normal state is better described as a FL* metal with a background spin liquid: see Ref.~\cite{Mascot22} for a description of photoemission and STM in the normal state by such a theory.
 No symmetry is broken in the FL* state, and there is no direct reference to any particular fluctuating order.
 The multiple order parameters only make an explicit appearance when we consider the confinement of the spin liquid by the condensation of the Higgs field $B$.

 Our main results appear in Figs.~\ref{fig_trivial}(d), \ref{fig_final}, and \ref{fig_exp}(b), along with experimental data in Fig.~\ref{fig_exp}(a).
 We considered a Higgs potential for $B$ so that the bulk homogeneous ground state is a $d$-wave superconductor.
 Nevertheless, as shown in Fig.~\ref{fig_trivial}(d), charge order emerges in the vortex core: this is a natural consequence of the associated suppression of superconductivity in the core, and the ability of the Higgs fields to rotate into the charge order direction (a complementary approach to this physics is provided by dual theories of quantum fluctuations of the vortices \cite{BBBSS05,BBS06,BS07}).
 Figs.~\ref{fig_final}(a) and \ref{fig_exp}(b) show the absence of the Wang-Macdonald zero-bias peak, and the associated appearance of peaks at non-zero bias in the vortex core.
 Finally, and most remarkably, these peaks have spatial modulations which are out-of-phase between positive and negative bias, as seen in Figs.~\ref{fig_final}(b) and \ref{fig_exp}(b).
 This is due to the Dirac structure of the quasiparticles in the $d$-wave superconductor, and matches the observations of Matsuba {\it et al.\/} \cite{Nishida.Matsuba.2007}, which we show in Fig.~\ref{fig_exp}(a).